tRPC: Building type-safe APIs with TypeScript

 [Video] Introduction to GraphQL

-Keyhole Software Development Technologies, Educational Event, GraphQL, Video Leave a Comment
+Keyhole Software API Development, Development Technologies & Tools, Educational Event, GraphQL, Videos Leave a Comment

 This 33-minute video features Keyhole Principle Consultant Mat Warger at our internal employee lunch and learn in November 2020.
 He discusses GraphQL’s main features and how it’s beneficial for use in modern APIs.